 - The data analysed was limited to that which were available on the KNMI website.

-- The annual mean temperature trend-lines for the five stations in Australia and New Zealand all showed weak cyclical patterns.
+- The annual mean temperature trend-lines for the four stations in Australia and New Zealand all showed weak cyclical patterns.

 - Except for Chatham Islands, the stations generally had a Lows around 1920-1930 and a High or plateau around 2000.

 - All of the stations showed increasing trend-lines since around 1920-1930.

 - Chatham Islands was an exception with a fairly steady increase of about 0.7 deg C between ~1900 and ~2000, but with indications of a plateau since around 1990.

 - The increase in temperature from ~1940 to ~2010 was generally 0.2-0.5 deg C.